fabriziosalmi/sci-fi/README.md

 - Fork the repository.
 - Create a new branch for your feature or bug fix.
 - Submit a pull request with details of your changes.
-- (Consider linking to a CONTRIBUTING.md for more guidelines)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.